andreasbergstrm/Data-science-salary-prediction/README.md

 Feature engineering.

 I trained three different models and for performance evaluation I used three different metrics: Mean Squared Error, Root Mean Squared Error and Mean Absolute Error.
+Any model that does well in one metric is likely to do well in the others, but I wanted to compare the MSE performance which heavily punishes large individuals errors with more interpretable metrics such as RMSE and MAE.

 The three models I used were:
 * **Multiple Linear Regression** - A solid comparative baseline model.